What can I make for a family supper or a summer party this weekend?

 One of our favourites at this time of the year is our version of “Chicken Shawarma”.
 As not the most disciplined gardener all my lettuces come at once and I am always looking for ways of using the leaves.

 ‘Shawarma’ means ‘turning’ in Turkish and really this is best made from fatty cuts of meat like thighs, which are constantly turned over a heat source, so the skin and fat constantly baste the lean meat.
 We do it our way in an oven to achieve the same effect.
-We serve the shawarma the way my sister Louise showed me; she lives in the States and serves it cut into strips and stuffed into warm pitta breads or wraps with lemon crème fraîche, coriander and green olives.
-For a gluten-free or low-carb version we use baby gem lettuce leaves.
+We serve the shawarma in baby gem lettuce leaves with lemon crème fraîche, coriander and green olives.

 Alternatively do as they do in Turkish kebab shops and offer a selection of accompaniments for people to make their own choice, such as flat-leaf parsley and mint leaves, chilli sauce, pickled green chillies or the Garlic Yogurt or Tahini and Yogurt Dressing.

 This recipe is from our book “Around the World in Salads” published by Kyle Books with photography by Helen Cathcart and available here.

 Chicken Shawarma, Lettuce and Coriander Salad with Lemon Crème Fraîche

 For the marinade

 2 teaspoons ground cumin

 3 teaspoons sweet (not smoked) paprika